gfortetsanakis/dynamic-spark-cluster-on-eks/README.md

    cd Examples
    ```

-2. Edit the file "spark-pi.yaml" and replace "<spark-events-logs-bucket>" with the name of the spark logs S3 bucket and "<route53_domain>" with the domain of the private Route53 hosted zone, respectively.
+2. Edit the file "spark-pi.yaml" and replace "<spark_events_logs_bucket>" with the name of the spark logs S3 bucket and "<route53_domain>" with the domain of the private Route53 hosted zone, respectively.
 Then, submit the application by executing the command:

    ```
    kubectl apply -f ./spark-pi.yaml